maths/moodle-qtype_stack/doc/en/Developer/Future_plans.md

 * Accept spaces in inputs as implied multiplication?
 * Convestion from Celsius to Kelvin?
 * Support for United States customary units.
-* An answer test which does not check for equivalence with equivalent units.
+* (done) An answer test which does not check for equivalence with equivalent units.

 ### Inputs ###